goldentree1/node-metocean/README.md

 }
 ```

+## To do
+ - add support for /variables endpoint.
+ - add support for /models endpoint.
+ - write tests

 ## Contribution
 Contributions to this package are welcome.
 Please open an issue to discuss any changes, bugs or improvements you would like to make.